Voyeurist

-Voyeurist is the ninth studio album by American rock band Underoath, released on January 14, 2022 via Fearless Records, after a three-month pushback due to vinyl production delays.
-It is their first album in four years following Erase Me (2018), marking the longest gap between two studio albums in the band's career without breaking up.
+Voyeurist is the ninth studio album by American rock band Underoath, released on January 14, 2022, via Fearless Records, after a three-month pushback due to vinyl production delays.
+It is their first album in four years following Erase Me (2018), marking the longest gap between two studio albums in the band's career without breaking up and it is the final album with rhythm guitarist James Smith who was fired from the band in March 2023.

 Background

 On July 14, 2021, the band released "Damn Excuses", the lead single from the album.
 On August 4, 2021, the band released the second single from the album, "Hallelujah".

 On September 22, 2021, the band released the third single "Pneumonia" and revealed it was written exactly one year prior to release.
 The single is the album's seven-minute finale and was partly inspired by the passing of guitarist Tim McTague's father.
 This was followed by two more singles, "Cycle" featuring Ghostemane, released on October 27, 2021, and "Numb", released on December 8, 2021, the latter described as "a grown-up version of something off their 2004 album They're Only Chasing Safety."

 The band described the album as "high-def violence," with a "technologically advanced, but undeniably visceral" sound.
 Guitarist Tim McTague stated, "I've always wanted to record our own album.
 I think we just needed to get into a headspace personally that would allow criticism and critique to land in a productive and constructive way.
 We grew so much in real time and I think the record speaks to that growth and collaboration.
 I haven't ever felt this attached to a project in my life."